 There are three possible actions for the WSD and Commission in response to any electrical corporation's WMP: approval, denial, or approval with conditions.
 In the case of the WMP resolved here, we ratify the WSD's action to approve SCE's WMP with conditions.
-To the extent we do not impose conditions on elements of the WMP, that element is approved.
+To the extent we do not impose conditions on elements of the WMP, those elements are approved as plan components.
+This approval does not relieve the electrical corporation from any and all otherwise applicable permitting, ratemaking, or other legal and regulatory obligations.